fiorenzo1963/rogue/README.md

 ## Options and Features

 - This version has modified to run on 2018 versions of MacOS, Linux and FreeBSD.
-  - Major bug fixes in object placement.
+  - Major bug fixes in object placement, management, and inventory.
-  - Other minor bug fixes.
+  - Other bug fixes.
   - Added Rookie/Warrior mode.
 The "R" flag will be shown at the end of the status line when in Rookie mode.
     - Warrior mode is the original behavior.
     - Rookie mode gives you better weapon and armor, and much higher chances of finding a roomfull of monsters.
 This gives you more chances of acquiring resources.